MCLB-SunFire/delegatooooor/README.md

 2. **Messaging**
    - The bot sends relevant status updates or warnings to the channel as needed in a prioritized fashion with minimal message spam.
      (e.g., headroom, insufficient balance, missing signatures, successful execution, errors)
+   - The bot will PING designated discocrd IDs in the automated recheck reports when conditions exist that need attention soon before they become potential process blockers.

 ---